DIVE RIGHT IN

 ALASKA: MCCARTHY SWIMMING HOLE

 Park at the Kennicott River, then walk five minutes to find this classic swimming hole way off the beaten path near Kennicott Glacier, northwest of the town of McCarthy.
 When the sun shines, the water warms up enough to take a dip.

 Located inside the Grand Canyon, these amazing falls measure more than 100 feet high.
 Getting there requires a 10-mile hike each way, followed by a 2,350-foot descent.
-Still, National Geographic named Havasu Falls one of America's best swimming holes.
+Still, National Geographic once named Havasu Falls one of America's best swimming holes.

 Passers-by can see this beauty right from the road.
 A gorgeous little waterfall in Ozarks National Forest spills into a large swimming hole that draws crowds during summer months.

 Fans of extreme sports may recognize this swimming hole from the Red Bull World Diving Championships; jumps vary from 5 to 60 feet.
 A half-mile hike separates the falls from parking along the Pacific Crest Trail in the San Bernardino National Forest.